 We are looking for stories that inform both experts who have worked in China for decades and people who have a casual interest in China and business.
 This means we look for pieces that explain the latest trends and issues in a clear and compelling way for a broad audience.

 - Avoid clichés.
 Please do not pitch us an article that starts, “China’s economy is growing” or “China has the largest population in the world.”
 We know, and so do our readers.
-These statements are oversimplifications that do not inform the reader.
+Stay away from statements that do not inform.

 - Avoid jargon.
-We also often receive pieces that are too in the weeds on policy and technical issues.
+We do not publish pieces that are too in the weeds on policy and technical issues.
 Make sure you explain issues that are accessible to a broad audience.
 That doesn’t mean you should shy away from complex or detailed topics, but please remember that we have a diverse readership that may know nothing about your expertise.

 - Use active voice.
 If you don’t, we will.
 For more on active voice, see Strunk and White’s classic, The Elements of Style.